Provable FDR Control for Deep Feature Selection: Deep MLPs and Beyond: Theoretical background

 The technical contribution underlying Proposition~\ref{prop:unif} and Theorem~\ref{thm:asyN} is to extend the orthogonal-invariance-based theory of marginal asymptotic normality---originally developed by \citet{zhao2022asymptotic} and later shown to be broadly applicable by \citet{sawaya2024high}---from loss minimizers (i.e., M-estimators) to the individual iterates of loss-minimization algorithms.
 As a consequence, our asymptotic normality results do \textit{not} rely on \begin{enumerate} \item[(i)] the existence or uniqueness of a loss minimizer, \item[(ii)] convexity of the loss function, \item[(iii)] or convergence of the optimization path. \end{enumerate}

 The availability of early stopping is also appealing, as it may help reduce type-II error.
 Points (ii) and (iii) are particularly important in the training of deep neural networks, where convergence to a global minimum is rarely guaranteed.

-Furthermore, our proofs extend naturally to gradient-based procedures for fitting conventional M-estimators without neural networks.
-This implies that valid inference remains possible even in settings where a maximum likelihood estimator may fail to exist---as in logistic regression \citep{candes2020phase}---which further underscores the practical value of our approach.
+\begin{example}[Linear regression] Among neural networks satisfying Assumption~\ref{asmp:arch}, the simplest example is the linear model $f_{\mathcal W}(\bx) = \bw_1^\top \bx$, i.e., single-layer neural networks.
+Since the multi-index model in Definition~\ref{def:MIM} includes the linear regression model $y_i = \bbeta^\top \bx_i + \varepsilon_i$ satisfying $\E[\varepsilon_i\mid\bx_i]=0$, our result in Theorem~\ref{thm:asyN} can be viewed as extending asymptotic normality results in high dimensions for arbitrary $M$-estimators satisfying Assumption~\ref{asmp:loss} in linear regression to every iteration of stochastic gradient descent. \end{example}